 It’s fun to serve them with sour cream or Greek yogurt for dipping.
 Make it a spicy dip by mixing 1 teaspoon hot sauce into 1/4 cup sour cream.

-I usually serve these baked mashed potato balls as a side dish.
+I usually serve them as a side dish.
 Since I bake them in a 400°F oven, I like to serve them with a main dish that I can bake in the same oven.
-So I often serve them with meatballs in tomato sauce, with bacon-wrapped mini meatloaves, or with sticky drumsticks.
+So I often serve them with one of the following main dishes:

 But is this a healthy recipe?

 That would depend on your definition of “healthy.”
 It’s not a low carb recipe, so if you need to limit your carbs, this is not a good fit for you.

 If you’re healthy, and as long as you don’t eat these baked mashed potato balls often or in excess, I think it’s OK to enjoy them in moderation and once in a while.

 More recipes you might enjoy